How to bag FREE £17.50 lipstick and other skincare rewards for recycling

 Most of us want to do our bit to help the planet, yet beauty products often come in packaging that isn't easily recycled.
 You might not know, however, that a few big brands will reward you with FREEBIES for returning your empty containers...

-This is one of six PlanetSaving tips in our latest newsletter, which also includes:
+This is one of several PlanetSaving tips in our latest newsletter, which also includes:

 Recently, we’ve all become more aware of plastic waste and research suggests only 14% of plastics are recycled worldwide.
 So here’s a way for you to up your recycling of make-up and skincare AND be rewarded for your efforts with fantastic freebies from popular brands.